 In a recent documentary — “Take Your Pills” — produced by Maria Shriver and Christina Schwarzenegger, an in-depth look into the Adderall crisis is given, backed by Christina’s own personal experiences with the psychostimulant.
 According to Christina’s insight, society’s current trends have pushed people to Adderall use to try to “stay ahead” of the competition.
 While Adderall is meant to treat attention deficit hyperactivity disorder (ADHD), it can also be used to enhance a person’s focus.
 She believes the American philosophy of “if you’re not first, you’re last” has unhealthily driven people to try to compete in all aspects of their lives, to the point of becoming reliant on psychostimulants.

 Dr. Ish Major, a leading psychiatrist, agrees with Christina’s theory and has noted that ADHD is commonly misdiagnosed.
-In his profession, he has seen young children in second grade being diagnosed with ADHD and being given an Adderall prescription.
+In his profession, he has seen young children in the second grade being diagnosed with ADHD and being given an Adderall prescription.
 Whereas in past decades, it would likely be assumed that the child was simply restless due to their curious mind, and no diagnosis or prescription would be made.

 Supportive Drug Rehab Center in Georgia – (678) 737-4430

 The first step in overcoming Adderall addiction and similar substance use disorders is recognizing the problem exists.
-The second step is seeking professional help from a trusted team of addiction treatment specialists, like you can find at The Carter Treatment Center in Cumming and Peachtree City, Georgia.
+The second step is seeking professional help from a trusted team of addiction treatment specialists, like you can find at The Carter Treatment Center in Cumming and Suwanee, Georgia.
 We have an intentional focus on holistic treatments, like adventure therapy and life skills coaching.
 If you believe we may be the right fit for your journey to sobriety, please contact us at your first opportunity to learn more about our programs and how we can empower you.